 Atmosphere: San Rafael oozes modern cool.
 The colour scheme, the logo, the staff, the rooms and hats off to the interior designer for the stunning hallway.

 Luxury: This is where you really get your money’s worth.
-There are rarely any things which boil my blood more than not getting what you pay for, or for a hotel talking the talk, but not walking it; but San Rafael ticks the boxes for those who want to see Antigua’s rough around the edges culture – but still want to come back and lose themselves in a lovely bit of comfort!
+It’s hard to hold onto your inner zen, when you splash out and don’t get what you pay for, or fall victim to a hotel talking the talk, but not walking it; but San Rafael ticks the boxes for those who want to see Antigua’s rough around the edges culture – but still want to come back and lose themselves in a lovely bit of comfort!